Manga: Europe

 Manga has influenced European cartooning in a way that is somewhat different from in the U.S. Broadcast anime in France and Italy opened the European market to manga during the 1970s.
 French art has borrowed from Japan since the 19th century (Japonism) and has its own highly developed tradition of bande dessinée cartooning.
-Manga was introduced to France in the late 1990s, where Japanese pop culture became massively popular: in 2021, 55% of comics sold in the country were manga and France is the biggest manga importer.
+Manga was introduced to France in the late 1990s, where Japanese pop culture became massively popular; in 2021, 55% of comics sold in the country were manga, with France is the biggest manga importer.

 By mid-2021, 75 percent of the €300 value of Culture Pass accounts given to French 18 year-olds was spent on manga.
 According to the Japan External Trade Organization, sales of manga reached $212.6 million within France and Germany alone in 2006.
-France represents about 50% of the European market and is the second worldwide market, behind Japan.
+France represents about 50% of the European market and is the second largest manga market, behind Japan.
 In 2013, there were 41 publishers of manga in France and, together with other Asian comics, manga represented around 40% of new comics releases in the country, surpassing Franco-Belgian comics for the first time.
 European publishers marketing manga translated into French include Asuka, Casterman, Glénat, Kana, and Pika Édition, among others.
 European publishers also translate manga into Dutch, German, Italian, and other languages.
 In 2007, about 70% of all comics sold in Germany were manga.
-Since 2010 the country celebrates Manga Day on every 27 August.
-In 2021 manga sales in Germany rose by 75% from its original record of 70 million in 2005.
-As of 2022 Germany is the third largest manga market in Europe after Italy and France.
+Since 2010, the country celebrates Manga Day on every 27 August.
+In 2021, manga sales in Germany rose by 75% from its original record of 70 million in 2005.
+As of 2022, Germany is the third largest manga market in Europe after Italy and France.

-In 2021, the Spanish manga market hit a record of 1033 new title publications.
+In 2021, the Spanish manga market hit a record of 1,033 new title publications.
 In 2022 the 28th edition of the Barcelona Manga Festival opened its doors to more than 163,000 fans, compared to a pre-pandemic 120,000 in 2019.

 Manga publishers based in the United Kingdom include Gollancz and Titan Books.
 Manga publishers from the United States have a strong marketing presence in the United Kingdom: for example, the Tanoshimi line from Random House.
-In 2019 The British Museum held a mass exhibition dedicated to manga.
+In 2019, The British Museum held a mass exhibition dedicated to manga.

 The Europe manga market size was estimated at USD 676.1 million in 2023 and is expected to grow at a CAGR of 19.6% from 2024 to 2030.